Code-Institute-Submissions/ThijsTerporten-milestone-4_MayResub/README.md

 - While developing each individual application I would test everything would work as intended.
 - Chrome dev tools was used to check wether the site behaves in a responsive manner.
+- Check in with user stories to see wether they match with what I am developing.

 2. UX Testing.